josephinesss/Blog-App/README.md

 ## DTO (between view layer and controller layer)
 ### payload
-* Data Transfer Object (DTO) defines how to send data over the network and would hide detailed implementation of JPA entities and send DTo rather than entity back to the client.
+* Data Transfer Object (DTO) defines how to send data over the network and would hide detailed implementation of JPA entities and send DTO rather than entity back to the client.

 ## JSON